Search and Searching the Internet

 • Do you think, all that comes on the internet is true?

 Answer: No, we have to be more careful while opening any websites.
-We have to look for the name of the author, the Website should end with (.edu, .gov etc).
-Information has to be clear and well-organised.
+We have to look for the name of the author, and the website should end with .edu, .gov, etc. Information has to be clear and well-organised.

 Today, we will learn how to use our computer to find answers to our questions.